gravital-hr/gravital-hr.github.io/index.md

     #background_style: bg-info
     title: Explore <p class="brand">Gravital</p>
     services:
-      - title: Learning Management System
+      - title: Learning Management
         text: |
-            Create seamless onboarding experience in compliance with the law.
+            Create seamless onboarding experience with **position-specific automated programs**.
-            Ensure people growth, through continuous learning, evaluation and progress tracking.
+            Ensure talant's growth through **continuous learning**.
+Manage **important documents** with digital signatures.
         icon: bi-book
       - title: Goal Setting and Appraisal
         text: |
-            Create company alignment by setting SMART goals on all levels with insighfull statistics.
+            Create company alignment by setting **SMART goals** on all levels with **insighfull statistics**.
-            Make data-based decisions about bonuses and development by using regular appraisal campains.
+            Make data-based decisions about bonuses and development by using **regular appraisal campains**.
         icon: bi-list-check
       - title: Values and 24/7 Feedback
         text: |
-            Creating organizational values with top-down approach.
+            Prioritize and communicate **the organizational values** with top-down approach.
-            24/7 peer-to-peer Feedback system focused on values and responsibilites.
+            Encourage **peer-to-peer feedback** based on the values of specific teams and organizational entities.
         icon: bi-stars
       - title: Career & Development
         text: |
-            Full control and insights about the recruitment process.
-            Provide guidelines and information to connect mentors and mentees.
+            Find the hidden talents in the organization for **open positions**.
+Give the opportunity to the outstanding talents to grow as **mentors** to the new employees.
         icon: bi-person-up
       - title: Time Off Management
         text: |
-            Just get some time-off when needed.
-No paperwork, no bureaucracy!
+            Simplify the management of **time-off requests** with seamless digital solution. <br>We've made it easy for employees, managers, and HR.
         icon: bi-clock-history
       - title: Inventory Management
         text: |
-            A "vending machine" for all the tools that enables your staff to simlpy do their job effectively.
+            Enhance accessibility to the **essential resources** needed by talents to perform their jobs effectively. **Manage quantities** while minimizing unnecessary additional costs.
         icon: bi-box-seam

   - type: call-to-action.html